 Online Programs Can Help Make up the Talent Gap

-Gearing up for a supply chain management career is another reason to check out an online MBA program.
+Gearing up for a supply chain management career is another reason to check out an online MBA program focused on supply chain logistics management.
 Students will gain a solid overview of marketing, accounting, global logistics, business and public policy.
-They will gain the practical skills needed to face real-world business problems, such as
+They will gain the practical skills needed to face real-world business problems, such as:

 - Analyzing problems